kaeraali-flutterint/windows-ec2-ansible-ee/README.md

 - AWS collections from Galaxy
 - Windows collections from Galaxy
 - Python libraries for connecting to WinRM over a SOCKS proxy
+- Session Manager plugin for connecting to hosts over AWS SSM